BIOINF-3010-7150

 dot --help #dot is part of the graphviz package

-Make directories and copy the data over:
+Now create directories and copy the data over to your working directory:

 cd ~